mlc-ai/blog/_posts/2023-08-08-Accelerated LLM on AMD devices.md

 ## Benchmark

-> talk about methodology: e.g. are we measuring encode/decode, perf or only decode.

 The models we are testing are Llama 2 7B and 13B with 4-bit quantization.
 And we measure the decoding performance by setting prompt tokens=1 and generate 512 tokens.